Artistic & Technical

 Personnel planning, recruitment and training

-Contract negotiations, administration and execution (artists, technical and partners)
+Contract negotiations, administration and execution (artists, technical and partners, Union and Non-Union)

 Co-Production negotiations, coordination advancing and administration (from concept to completion).